Making A Difference in Our County

 Agriculture and Natural Resources

 Utilizing university resources, the Extension office is able to provide answers for homeowners and farmers on many topics including, but not limited to, soil fertility, safe pesticide application, water usage, home gardening and crop and pasture management.
 Extension offices provide soil, forage and water testing through the Agricultural and Environmental Service Laboratory at UGA.
 Agents can also identify plants, insects, diseases and weeds, and give fertilization and pest management recommendations.

 4-H Youth Development

 Franklin County 4-H offers a plethora of educational opportunities which aim to connect information learned in school, such as math, science, writing and social studies, to real-world applications.
 Students in fifth grade participate in monthly in-school club meetings which align directly with the state educational standards and focus on presenting information in a fun, hands-on way.
 Middle and high school students have the opportunity to participate in 4-H at the school during monthly club days.
-A homeschool program is also offered in the county and the current focus of this program has been on project achievement and youth development.
+A homeschool program is also offered in the county and the current focus of this program has been on Project Achievement, youth development, community service and STEM.

 Franklin County 4-H youth have opportunity to participate in a wide range of activities including livestock exhibition, livestock judging, archery, Project Achievement and various community service projects.
 Additional specialty clubs are expected to start within the next program year such as poultry judging or cotton boll and consumer judging.
 In addition to this, camp opportunities are offered at all formal Georgia 4-H centers and through day camps and farm days.
 A variety of camps are offered for students in 4th-12th grade.